AfroLatino/aws-bootcamp-cruddur/journal/week1.md

 When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
 As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new, duplicate image.

 If you don’t want to use the cache at all, you can use the ```--no-cache=true``` option on the ```docker build``` command.

+#### Use multi-stage builds

+Multi-stage builds allow you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.

+Because an image is built during the final stage of the build process, you can minimise image layers by leveraging build cache.

+#### Exclude with .dockerignore

+To exclude files not relevant to the build, without restructuring your source repository, use a .dockerignore file.

+## Dockerfile Instructions

+My dockerfile used the FROM, COPY, RUN and CMD commands.
+LABEL, CMD, EXPOSE, ENV, ENTRYPOINT, VOLUME, USER, WORKDIR, ONBUILD are other commands that can also be used.

+I have written only about the RUN command below as I encountered some challenges running my dockerfile with this command.

 ### RUN